DCS-210/project-lizakemuntopatrick/proposal/proposal.md

 What statistical method(s) will be useful in answering our question(s).

--   Average popularity of a given ad category across years of Superbowls
+-   Average popularity of a given ad category across years of Superbowls *Proportion of ads that have certian criteria per brand. *Mean number of views for every year. \*Mean number of comments for data that filters for top five most popular and top 5 unpopular ads

 What results from these specific statistical methods are needed to support our hypothesized answers?

--   Increasing average in popularity of a given ad category
+-   Increasing average in popularity of a given ad category Brands will show a trend to market certain themes.
+-   Views will increase as time goes on
+-   Comments wils hopefully be more likely on either unpopular or popular ads.